-PHYISCAL DESCRIPTION: This product is a white slurry of odorless sand-like material.
+PHYISCAL DESCRIPTION: This product is a white liquid with a latex odor.

 HEALTH HAZARD: This product can cause irritation to the eyes or skin.
-This product is harmful if swallowed or inhaled.
-If vapors, mists or particulates of this product are inhaled, irritation of the nose or throat could occur.
-Dusts from this product can contain small amounts of crystalline Silica, a recognized carcinogen.
+If particulates of this product are inhaled, irritation of the nose or throat could occur.
+Dusts from this product can contain crystalline Silica, a recognized carcinogen.

-FIRE HAZARD: This product is non-combustible.
+FIRE HAZARD: This product presents a low fire hazard.